My Work Setup

 Sysinternals

-I used to use a lot of the tools more, but I find myself needing them less as everything moves to the cloud.
+I used to use many tools more, but I need them less as everything moves to the cloud.
 ProcMon and a few others are still useful for debugging issues with my PC, but even those issues are rare now.

 Nirsoft

-I use many of the tools from the site, but the most useful ones are the password recovery tools.
-I often have to deal with friends/family/customers who forget passwords but have them stored on the machine they need me to help fix.
+I use many of the site’s tools, but the most useful ones are the password recovery tools.
+I often deal with friends, family, and customers who forget passwords but have them stored on the machine they need me to help fix.

 Muzzle – (added 5/21/2020)

 I’m currently working remotely due to the coronavirus situation.
-I’m doing a lot more screen shares and presentations, and nothing is more embarrassing than when a notification pops up that shouldn’t be there.
+I’m doing many more screen shares and presentations; nothing is more embarrassing than when a notification that shouldn’t be there pops up.
 A co-worker shared Muzzle, a simple Mac app to silence notifications while screen sharing for work.
 So far, it works flawlessly with Slack, Google Hangouts, and Zoom.

 WordPress – Added 11/23/2022